nakamo326/42-header-oneshot/README.md

 ![demo.gif](https://raw.githubusercontent.com/nakamo326/42-header-oneshot/main/demo.gif)

-You don't have to add 42 headers to every single file!\
+No need to manually add 42 headers to every single file!\
-Just one command, your all sources will get header.
+With just one command, all your source files will be updated with the header.

 ## Usage

-### Insert header to your all source files.
+### Insert a Header to All Your Source Files

-Open command palette (Ctrl + shift + P)\
+1. Open the command palette with Ctrl + Shift + P.
-Input "Add 42 heder to all sources in workspace" and execute command.\
+2. Type "Add 42 header to all sources in workspace" and execute the command.
-If you open multi workspace, please choose workspace you want to add header.
+3. If you have multiple workspaces open, choose the workspace where you want to add the header.

-### Delete header to your all source files.
+### Remove Headers from All Your Source Files

-You can delete all of header as well as inserting.\
+1. Access the command palette.
-Execute "Delete 42 heder to all sources in workspace" from command palette.
+3. Execute "Delete 42 header from all sources in workspace."

 ### Keyboard ShortCut